0x00000FF/PEngine/README.md

 # PEngine

 PEngine is a content management system for optimized blogging experience.
-This project is intended to be used as a core of my personal blog, but anyone can freely utilize it under the [MIT License](LICENSE.md).
+This project is intended to be used as a core of my personal blog, but anyone can freely utilize it for their own website, under the [MIT License](LICENSE.md).

 ## Building Status